tatomyr/json-types/README.md

 }
 ```

-A result is an object that contains all of the properties of all the items:
+The result is an object that includes all of the properties of all the items:

 ```json
 {